BestTimesToVisit.com Logo

 Pintxos Pilgrimage through Parte Vieja

-Embark on a culinary adventure through the narrow, atmospheric streets of the Old Town, hopping from bar to bar for exquisite pintxos.
-Look for the most crowded spots, as that's usually a sign of the freshest and most delicious small bites, and don't be afraid to try the local Txakoli wine.
+Embark on a culinary adventure through the narrow, atmospheric streets of the Old Town, hopping from bar to bar to sample exquisite pintxos.
+Look for the most crowded spots – they're usually the best!
+Don't be afraid to try the house specialties, often featuring fresh seafood or local Idiazabal cheese.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.